 - When the review is to start and end

-- What elements are to be reviewed (and, as the review progresses, which elements have not yet been reviewed)
+- What elements or diagrams are to be reviewed (and, as the review progresses, which objects have not yet been reviewed)

 - The current status of the review